 Starting to miss some of your evening runs and outdoor boot camps yet?
 It's officially winter and the shorter days and colder nights make it a real task to get out of bed in the morning, much less actually exercise.
 If you live in a place that experiences the true four seasons, you know how harsh that winter cold can be and how depressing it is when daylight is gone by the time you leave work (so forget trying to save that sweat session for the end of the day...)

+The changing weather conditions affect more than your routine outdoor activities—It actually disrupts some of your body’s natural processes, which is why you may want to assume the fetal position more often than not this time of year.
 Dr. Raj Dasgupta, MD, a Fellow of the American Academy of Sleep Medicine (AASM), clued us in as to why the winter has such an influence over our sleep cycles.
 The kicker is, while you may want to sleep more in the winter, it’s actually harder to achieve a consistent good night's sleep.

 Here’s why you can’t stop dreaming of your bed all day, every day, and what’s actually preventing you from getting the hours you really need.

 1. Less light

 It's not just in your head: As the days get shorter, our desire to sleep grows.
 The lack of natural light in the winter suppresses the release of melatonin—the hormone that tells your body it's time to settle down to prep for sleep—and as a result disrupts our internal circadian rhythms.
 During the warmer months, as it gets darker during the end of the day your body produces more melatonin to signal that it’s time to get ready for bed, but with the sun going down earlier this time of year, that process starts earlier.